DanielBMarkham/Info-Ops/manuscript/chapter13.md

 Once they realized they had a genius on their hands, the Beethovens sent little Ludwig to Vienna for Haydn to teach.
 Haydn was a prolific composer, the darling of the town.
 He wrote more than 100 symphonies.
 He was kind and gentle.
 They called him "Papa".
 It was an honor to have him as a teacher.

-Before he met Haydn, Beethoven had been in a competition.
+Before he met Haydn, Beethoven had never been in a competition, so he went to his first one.
 All the other kids were quite experienced.
-Many of them laughed at the country hick thinking he could play at their level.
+Many of them laughed at the country hick trying to compete at their level.

-But not for long.
-Beethoven easily cleared the room.
+Not for long.
+Beethoven cleared the room easily.

-Leaving for the contest, one man said to his friend, "We must make mincemeat out of him!"
-They left in quite the merry mood.
-Happy times.
+Leaving for the contest, one guy said to his friend, "We must make mincemeat out of him!"
+They left in a happy mood.
+Good times.

-Arriving back home, the same guys were not in a good mood.
+Arriving back home, the same guys weren't so happy.
 What happened?

 "Oh.
 I'll never forget yesterday.
 Satan himself is hidden in that young man...He can overcome difficulties and draw effects from the piano that such as we couldn't even allow ourselves to dream about. "